How to download

 We recommend using Adobe Digital Editions to add ePub files to your Kobo.
 Connect your eReader to your computer using the included USB cable.
 A prompt will appear on the eReader screen - tap Connect.
 Then right-click the book file and click Open With.
 Click Adobe Digital Editions.
 Adobe Digital Editions should start automatically and open the book.
 In Adobe Digital Editions, click the Library icon.
 Select your new book and drag it to the Kobo eReader bookshelf (listed on the left side under Bookshelves).

 For more information about how to use this device, visit the Official Kobo website.

-These files are recommended for use on Kindle devices.
+These files are recommended for use on Kindle devices (or the Kindle App for iOS or Android).
 If you want to get more technical, they contain digital eBooks that have been saved in the Mobipocket binary eBook format.